-French ambassador accuses Australia of ‘deceit’ over submarine deal
+French ambassador accuses Australia of deceit over submarine deal

-His scathing comments followed the leak of a text message from President Emmanuel Macron to Prime Minister Scott Morrison that appeared in a Sydney newspaper on Tuesday, in which the French leader asked, “Should I expect good or bad news for our joint submarines ambitions?”
+His scathing comments followed the leak of a text message from President Emmanuel Macron to Prime Minister Scott Morrison that appeared in a Sydney newspaper on Tuesday, in which the French leader had asked, “Should I expect good or bad news for our joint submarines ambitions?”

 The leak — intended to show that Paris knew the submarine contract could be canceled — came after Macron accused Morrison of lying to him about Australia’s plans.